aeckar/usf-cse-resources/exercises/COP3514_project6.md

 In this example, each line of the string is stored in `char content[]`.

-Now, we need the whole file, not just one line.
-We can concatenate each line to a larger string to get the whole string.
+Now, you need the whole file, not just one line.
+You can concatenate each line to a larger string to get the whole string.

-Recall the concatenate function we built in class:
+Recall the concatenate function built in class:

 ```c
 void concatenate(char *s1, char *s2) {